Chiesa di San Bartolomeo delle Montagne

 - E_UNESCO_HERITAGE

-The building features a neoclassical gable facade, facing south-west, with a bell tower positioned beside the old church.
-The layout consists of a single rectangular hall, with a quadrangular raised presbytery that has four steps, culminating in a semicircular apse.
-Along the sides of the hall, four semi-chapels house the altars of St. Anthony of Padua and the Madonna on the western side, and the altars of St. Joseph and the Sacred Heart on the opposite side.
+The floor plan consists of a single rectangular nave, with a quadrangular chancel raised by four steps, concluding with a semicircular apse.
+Along the sides of the nave, four semi-chapels house the altars of St. Anthony of Padua and the Madonna on the western side, and the altars of St. Joseph and the Sacred Heart on the opposite side.

 Contact